adelansari/steam_workshop_collection/README.md

 ## Adaptation

-While this tool is tailored for **The Karters 2: Turbo Charged**, you can easily adapt it for other games by updating the configuration settings in `config.py`, particularly:
+To adapt for another game:
-- Changing `WORKSHOP_BASE_URL` to match the target game's Steam Workshop URL.
+- Update `WORKSHOP_BASE_URL` to the new app's Workshop browse URL and adjust required tag parameter if different.
-- Updating `COLLECTION_IDS` to correspond with the correct Steam collection for the new game.
+- Set the new collection IDs in `COLLECTION_IDS` for the relevant tags.
+- Adjust `MAX_COLLECTION_ITEMS` if the target game’s practical collection limit differs.

+Optional enhancements you could add:
+- Historical deep backfill (continue N extra pages past first all-known page).
+- Collection trim utility for over-limit repair.
+- Summary report (counts + newly added IDs) per run.

-Enjoy automating your Steam collection updates!
+Enjoy automating your Steam Workshop collections!